trentsartain/Neural-Network/README.md

 [A Step by Step Backpropagation Example](http://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) - This was an excellent explanation of Back-Propagation and helped me tremendously with some of the math involved.

 [Coding Neural Network Back-Propagation Using C#](https://visualstudiomagazine.com/Articles/2015/04/01/Back-Propagation-Using-C.aspx?Page=1) - This was another great C# example.
 Dr. James McCaffrey (the author) has a lot of great insights in this article and others that he has written on the subject.

+[Simple C# Artificial Neural Network](http://www.craigsprogramming.com/2014/01/simple-c-artificial-neural-network.html) - This article played a large role in the November 2015 refactoring.
+This convinced me to get rid of the layer class altogether and helped clean up the network training code.